 The CX PCA can be configured for transparent load balancing (TLB) which provides the ability to transparently segment and distribute network capture traffic.

 New CX PCA installations come with TLB enabled by default.
 Prior to this feature (non-TLB mode), segmentation of the capture traffic required assigning blocks of traffic to specific CX PCA instances for load balanced processing.

 By configuring the CX PCA for transparent load balancing, you can:

 - Reduce customer support issues that are caused by uneven traffic loads or changes to the traffic profile across multiple CX PCA instances where a sudden increase in network traffic can overload a CX PCA instance.
 If a CX PCA instance is overloaded, it can cause the instance to restart and lose of captured traffic.
 By enabling transparent load balancing, network traffic is distributed to the CX PCA instances by using a round robin method of distribution.
 Distributing the network traffic to the CX PCA instances prevents an instance from overloading.

 - Simplify your CX PCA installation and configuration.
 By enabling transparent load balancing, you do not need to provide extra configuration for each additional CX PCA instance.
-You can specify the number of instances that you want to use and Experience Analytics automatically distributes network traffic to the instances.
+You can specify the number of instances that you want to use and Tealeaf automatically distributes network traffic to the instances.

 - Capture traffic from a single virtual IP (VIP) for web servers that are configured to work under a single VIP.

 You can enable multiple